Skip to Content

 University Honors

 The University Honors track is a learning community for students that provides academic and social support to engage in a different kind of learning, encouraging open inquiry, empathetic engagement with diverse perspectives, and safe spaces for intellectual risk-taking.
-The curriculum parallels the Integrative Core with specially designed honors sections and exciting co-curricular opportunities.
-Professors in the Honors Program are innovative teachers and dedicated scholars who come from a variety of disciplines.
+The curriculum parallels the Integrative Core with specially designed honors sections and exciting experiential learning opportunities.
+Professors in the Honors Program are innovative teachers and dedicated scholars who come from a variety of disciplines and are devoted to supporting their students, even frequenting events hosted by Honors Council.
 Honors courses emphasize intellectual contexts, student autonomy, and connections among fields of study.

 Curriculum

-Theme and Theme Project (third year): Students take an honors course related to the theme of Engaging Diversity, in which they develop a proposal for a diversity project to be completed in conjunction with a course of their choosing the following semester.
+Honors Explorations (third or fourth year): Students take an honors course related to the theme of human differences in which they develop a proposal for a project related this theme to be completed in conjunction with a course or other educational experience.
+Recent projects have focused on such subjects as neurodivergence in the computer science industry, the challenge of finding demographically representative groups for medical trials, and a history of underrepresented groups in modern theatre.

-Capstone (fourth year): Students engage in collaborative work around a complex issue with real-world application.
+Honors Capstone (fourth year): Students engage in collaborative work around a complex issue with real-world applications.
 They draw upon knowledge, skills and thought processes acquired throughout their educational experience.
+In recent years this has included “The Idea of College” and “What is an Educated Person?”

 The Honors in the Major track offers the opportunity for intensive, individual study in a major.
 Although the nature of honors work will vary, it should involve intellectual creativity and may take such forms as research, investigation, or artistic effort.
 The student initiates and plans the honors project and works closely with one or more faculty members in carrying it out.
 At the conclusion of the study, superior accomplishment should be demonstrated in some appropriate way.
 Depending on the department’s specifications, students will complete either an honors thesis or honors projects in three courses in the major.